Occupational Health and Safety

 Small (1) A line manager must review the operation constantly

-The Occupational Safety, Health and Environment Committee (CDC) assigned executives at a department level or equivalent in each area to assess the risks to identify activities/area/work characteristics, such as driving a motor vehicle/motorcycle, chemicals, light, sound, by considering the work involved.
+The Occupational Safety, Health and Environment Committee assigned executives at a department level or equivalent in each area to assess the risks to identify activities/area/work characteristics, such as driving a motor vehicle/motorcycle, chemicals, light, sound, by considering the work involved.
 Work from offsite areas that are at risk, including work related to contractors and including a review of risks in case of changes in control of raw materials / activities / processes / new products / flowcharts of workflow.
 There is also the case of new laws / complaints / accidents and risk reduction considerations once a year by assessing risks in both routine and normal situations; and irregular working situations that occur from time to time, along with assessing the risk of behavior affecting work activities, as well as identifying hazards and assessing the significance of the nature of safety problems under the 7 categories, consisting of 1) Environment 2) Machinery, tools, equipment 3) Materials / raw materials 4) Actions or behaviors (human behavior) 5) working conditions 6) Employees 7) Social Factors.

-Then the organisation jointly assesses the risks by using the criteria of 1) assessing the likelihood of loss from hazard 2) assessing the severity of the loss from hazard, and registering a risk to further prioritize and determine risk control measures.
+Then the organization jointly assesses the risks by using the criteria of 1) assessing the likelihood of loss from hazard 2) assessing the severity of the loss from hazard, and registering a risk to further prioritize and determine risk control measures.

 Prioritization and integration of action plans with quantified targets to address those risks